gaphor/gaphas/README.txt

  focused:  True if the item has the focus
  hovered:  True if the mouse pointer if over the item.
 Only the top-most item
            is marked as hovered.
+ dropzone: The item is marked as drop zone.
+This happens then an item is
+           dragged over the item and (if dropped) will become a child of this item.
  draw_all: True if everything drawable on the item should be drawn (e.g. when
            calculating the bounding boxes).

 The View automatically calculates the bounding box for the item, based on the items drawn in the draw(context) function (this is only done once after each Item.update()).
-The bounding box is stored on the item as Item._view_bounds as a geometry.Rectangle object.
 The bounding box is in viewport coordinates.

+The actual drawing is done by Painters (painter.py).
+A series of Painters have been defined: one for handles, one for items.

 Tools
 -----